A Content Marketing Agency You Can Believe in

 When explaining ecommerce, there is always a crossover of subjects, and SEO tends to have a role in most, if not all.

 Online marketing is all about creating audiences, and SEO marketing is a cornerstone for attaining that goal.

 Optimising for the most popular search engine platforms should be at the forefront of any website build.

-Thankfully, most web developers and website designers know this already, so test regularly to check each aspect of a new site loads and performs as it should.
+Thankfully, most web developers and website designers know this already, so test regularly to check each aspect of a new site loads and performs as it should with technical SEO.

 How a website is displayed on a search engine platform is just the tip of the iceberg concerning SEO.

 To rise within the rankings of Google’s search algorithms, the main categories of a site that you should look to optimise are, at present;

 - How many links that point back to your site -organically, and not manufactured as some SEO companies attempt to do.

 - The trust and authority of your website, and how long it’s been ‘live’.